You want your toddler to pay attention to their teacher in the classroom and do their homework properly.

 For example, they can dress up like their parents, teachers, doctor, or favorite superhero character.

 Toddlers love blowing bubbles.
-You can easily make your own bubble-blowing mixture and use this easy distraction whenever you want.
+You can easily make your bubble-blowing mixture and use this easy distraction whenever possible.

 Blowing bubbles is also an excellent way to teach your toddler cause and effect.

 Let your toddler play board or card games with their siblings or invite some of their friends over.
 Do they like playing with puzzles?

 That’s amazing.
-It’s a fun and great way to boost your toddler’s brain development.
+It’s fun and great to boost your toddler’s brain development.
 They can also go outside and play some fun physical games.

 Play with Balloons

 Ballons can easily be used as distractions.
 Blow up a few bright-colored balloons, and they’ll be busy with them for hours.
 They can punch, throw and kick them around.
 You can tie some of them together and let your kid run around with them.

 However, please remember that balloons present a choking hazard.
 So, supervise them whenever they play with balloons and hide the deflated ones to avoid a meltdown because you don’t let them blow up the balloons as you did.

 Playing with Lego

 Children love playing with lego bricks and can do this for hours.
 Let them build whatever they like.

 Building with blocks and legos is an excellent distraction strategy that helps them get more creative and build essential life skills.

 Playing with Playdough

 It is a great distraction strategy and hours of countless fun.
 It also improves hand-eye coordination, strengthens fine motor skills, and encourages creativity.

 So, let your kid squish and roll that colorful play dough.

 Go for a Run

 Parents can go for a neighborhood stroll with their little ones and turn it into an adventure.
 Physical activity is a great way to distract your child.

-It will help burn off some of their pent-up energy, have improved focus, and have better school performance.
+It will help burn off some of their pent-up energy, improve focus, and improve school performance.
 It also improves their mental health and emotional well-being.

 Give Them a Snack